mplogas/SmartMass/README.md

 #### Motivation

 The almighty YT algorithm suggested a 3D filament weighing solution to me recently, and as I have quite a few "almost empty" filament spools laying around I reached out to the maker.
-Unfortunately, no part of the suggested solution was open or free so I decided to build my own solution.
-From a simple local solution with a tiny OLED display, the scope quickly escalated with useful features such as MQTT read/write or RFID read/write.
+Unfortunately, no part of the suggested solution was open source so I decided to start my own open source solution.
+From a simple local solution with a tiny OLED display, the scope quickly escalated with (useful?) features such as MQTT read/write or RFID read/write.
+The planned feature list can be found on the projects page.

 As of now, the SmartMass device connects to an MQTT broker via WiFi and posts events to the ```smartmass/<deviceid>``` topic.
-The scale can be configured, calibrated and tared via MQTT using the documented payload in `./payload`.
-It aslso supports reading (and writing) filament spool metadata on Mifare 1K S50 tags (they're available as stickers!) with an RFID-RC522 module.
+The scale can be configured, calibrated and tared via MQTT using the documented payload in the `./payload` folder.
+It also supports reading (and writing) filament spool metadata on Mifare 1K S50 tags (they're available as stickers!) with an RFID-RC522 module.

 #### BOM (bill of materials)